 Plant seedlings of annual herbs, including basil, cilantro, and parsley wherever you have room in your vegetable or flower beds.
 Plant perennial herbs, like chives, oregano, rosemary, and thyme in permanent beds; put mint in containers to keep it under control.

 Plant fall blooming perennials like asters, Helenium, Japanese anemones, and mums now for spectacular autumn flowers.

 Add color to shaded spots: If you lack light, grow hybrid fuchsias in garden beds or containers; just pinch them back as they grow to make them bushy.
 Also try astilbes, begonias, coleus, and impatiens.
 Another idea is to add a pop of bright colour with a brightly coloured pot or garden ornament.

-Conserve water.
-There are several ways to save water this summer.
+If we have another hot, dry summer, you’ll want to think of ways to conserve moisture in the soil.
 Spread a 2-inch layer of mulch such as bark chips over the root zones of permanent plants like azaleas and rhododendrons.
 When you water, water slowly and deeply in the early morning or evening when the air is cool and calm.
 Don’t cut lawns too short, and water lawns to 1 inch of water every two weeks; under this regime, lawns will turn the color of straw but will bounce back after temperatures cool in fall.

 Detail the garden.
 Once plants are in the ground, add adornments like birdbaths, lanterns, and whimsical statues to give your garden a finished look.
 Take the time to sit in your garden and really see it.
 Spending a bit of quiet time in the garden helps you decide where to place garden ornaments and other focal points.